-Chapter 3: There's a Time and a Place
+Welcome to Chapter 3 of The Book Whisperer: There’s a Time and a Place.

 Stephen Krashen found, in a 40-year investigative study of independent readers, that:

 He goes on to say that “drill-and-kill” activities are a waste of time, at best having minimal impact on students’ learning and often having a negative effect on achievement.

 And by drill-and-kill he’s referring to spelling lists and tests, grammar exercises, and low-level comprehension exercises (p.
 41).

 The big message here is, reading is never a waste of time.
 We need to provide more opportunities for free choice reading so that it becomes an established habit in our students’ lives.

 Donalyn outlines several ways to squeeze in more reading time:

 Classroom Interruptions: How many times a day are you interrupted by other teachers?
 Parents?
 Phone-calls? etc. If the kids always have a book with them, then they can read while you deal.

 Bell Ringers and Warm-Ups: Instead of providing “time-filler” activities at the start of the day (which generally need to be marked) have the kids reading first thing.

 Fast Finishers: Do away with extension activities and fun folders.
 According to Donalyn, they’re nothing but busy work.
 Again, get the kids reading.